2021 Superrace Championship: Mid-season calendar changes

 The 3rd round of the championship held at Korea International Circuit was postponed due to the Korean government announcing measures to prevent COVID-19 from spreading across the country.
 As a result, the revised calendar included a double-header hosted at Korea International Circuit at the end of the season taking place on the 20th and 21st of November.
 The 3rd round took place at Inje Speedium, which also held the annual Gangwon International Motor Festa.
 The event was also held without spectators and with on-site quarantine in accordance with the government's plans to strengthen social distancing.

 Teams and drivers

 Samsung Fire & Marine Insurance 6000

 Since 2020, all teams are currently using the Toyota GR Supra powered with a General Motors 6.2L LS3 V8 engine capable of producing 460 horsepower.

 Mid-season changes

 On August 26, series tire supplier Nexen Tire announced the arrival of a new racing team.
 Named 'N'Fera Racing', the team held a launch ceremony in Seoul and confirmed that they will debut at the 3rd round of the championship held at Inje Speedium, selecting Hwang Do-yun as their driver.

-On November 5, ONE Racing announced that its main driver, Kwon Jae-in, will not contest the 5th and 6th rounds held at Everland Speedway due to personal reasons.
+On November 5, ONE Racing announced that its main driver, Kwon Jae-in, will not contest the 5th and 6th rounds held at Everland Speedway for personal reasons.
 As a result, Kumho GT1 drivers Jang Hyun-wook and Lim Min-jin replaced him for the weekend and raced the car on the 5th and 6th rounds respectively.